rackerlabs/rackspace-how-to/content/exchange/block-senders-in-owa.md

 product_url: exchange
 ---

 This article describes steps to automatically mark senders as Junk through the Outlook Web App interface.
-See [Safelist senders in Outlook Web App](/how-to/safelist-senders-in-owa) if you would need to safelist a sender.
+See [Safelist senders in Outlook Web App](/how-to/safelist-senders-in-owa) if you need to safelist a sender.

 ### Prerequisites